 Scalp cooling is a method of reducing hair loss (alopecia) caused by chemotherapy.
-Some types of chemotherapy drugs cause hair loss but the hair grows back once the treatment has ended.
+Some types of chemotherapy drugs cause hair loss but the hair grows back once the treatment finishes.

 We hope this information answers your questions.
 If you have any further questions, you can ask your doctor or nurse at the hospital where you are having your treatment.

 Scalp cooling is a method of reducing hair loss from the head during treatment with some chemotherapy drugs.
-Chemotherapy is the use of anti-cancer (cytotoxic) drugs to destroy cancer cells.
+Chemotherapy uses anti-cancer (cytotoxic) drugs to destroy cancer cells.